-Greenham House was acquired in 1920 and its grounds were formally opened to the public by Mayor Griffin in 1921.4 He was called "The Children's Mayor" because of his parties for children.5 He collected old clothes for distribution to the poor.6
+the public by Mayor Griffin in 1921.
+He was called "The Children's Mayor" because of the parties for children held by himself and his wife.
+He collected old clothes for distribution to the poor.

 A scarlet robe was purchased for the Mayor's use.
-Until then, the Mayor's robe had been the same blue as other Councillors, trimmed with sealskin.7 The new robe was replaced in 1957.
+Until then, the Mayor's robe had been the same blue as other Councillors, trimmed with sealskin.
+The new robe was replaced in 1957.

-The Borough electorate in November 1920 was 8086.8
+The Borough electorate in November 1920 was 8086.5

 Arthur Dan Cater (1879-1937).
-Tailor at 77 Northbrook Street.9 Came to Newbury 1904.
+Tailor at 77 Northbrook Street.
+Came to Newbury 1904.
 Elected to the Council 1912.
 Instrumental in laying out the gardens of Greenham House.
 Chairman of the Estates Committee.
 While he was Mayor, the purchase of Newbury Water Company was negotiated.
 Alderman 1930.
-Retired to Swanage in 1936 on falling ill.10
+Retired to Swanage in 1936 on falling ill.

 James Stradling.
 See 1907.
-Elected, because of his expertise as Chairman of the Finance Committee, in order to obtain a private Act of Parliament to purchase Newbury Water Company.11 Lived at Dolmans, Shaw Hill.12 Freeman of the Town 1944.
+Elected, because of his expertise as Chairman of the Finance Committee, in order to obtain a private Act of Parliament to purchase Newbury Water Company.
+Lived at Dolmans, Shaw Hill.
+Freeman of the Town 1944.